ryanraen/instantocr/README.md

 ## What does it do?

 This application will extract text from images containing plain text using simple *Optical Character Recognition* (OCR) logic.
-Users can upload an image and copy the extracted text to use it elsewhere without manually typing it out.
+In its full form, users would be able to upload an image and copy the extracted text to use it elsewhere without manually typing it out.
+Within the confines of CPSC 210 term project restrictions, the user will be able to select a demo image from a set of pre-defined image files within the project data and continue the conversion process with it.

 ## Who will use it?